-A day of workshops and performances exploring live coding, 3D sound-worlds and more.
-Experience the cutting edge of electronic music and learn some new techniques in a socially distanced workshop at The Octagon Centre.
+An evening of performances, talks and a workshop exploring algorithmic pattern, 3D sound-worlds and more.
+Experience the cutting edge of electronic music and learn some new techniques in an exclusive live streamed event.

 Alex McLean is a musician, developer and researcher based in Sheffield, UK.
 Through his work on Algorave and the Algomech festival he has played a key role in developing a community of musicians both locally and internationally who use code to create live, electronic music.
 This highly creative and burgeoning scene has been featured in The Guardian, Medium.com, BBC and other national/international news outlets, and Alex performed everywhere from dingy DIY venues to Bluedot Festival and The British Library.
 He performs as Yaxu, and also in several other groups including the bludgeoning live-coded techno duo CCAI.

 Gerard Roma is a musician and music technology researcher from Barcelona.
 He performs and releases electronic music under different project names.
 His practice includes live coding and algorithmic music, corpus-based performance and participatory music.

 His work often involves multi-channel setups, and he has performed with systems such as Sindicato de Altavoces (Barcelona) or the Huddersfield immersive sound system (HISS) (UK).
 His work has been presented in Spain, UK, USA, Ireland, Norway and Germany.